ahnorton/tpTensor/docs/About_this_directory.md

 -------------------------------------------------------------------------------

-To view the site off-line (e.g. if editing these pages) one can install grip:
+To view this site off-line (e.g. if editing these pages) one can install grip:

            https://github.com/joeyespo/grip